Wrathen/Wizard-Wars/README.md

 # Wizard Wars
- Online 1v1 Wizard Wars Game made with Unity.
+ Online 1v1 Wizard Wars Game made with Unity C#.

 - This has been a simple recreation of what I did back in the day.
 The previous version was for Android phones and I had great times playing it with friends.
 But unfortunately I lost all source code and stuff.
 So, this one is nothing but a recreation.